kingram6865/rick_and_morty_versus_the_worlds/README.md

 ## Wireframes
 ![alt text](https://res.cloudinary.com/dk8xr0vts/image/upload/v1597649107/Project%201/project_1_wireframe_tlrkhf.png "Project 1 - Rick & Morty Versus the WORLD(s)...!?")

-### MVP/PostMVP

-The Project implements HTML, CSS and JavaScript.

-As well the project incorporates responsive design so that it can be accessed via mobile, desktop, and tablet in a landscape orientation.

 #### MVP

 - Access the Rick and Morty API
 - Display an image of Rick or Morty, based on user input
-- Allow user to pick a world, or choose to randomly generate a world.
+- Allow user to pick a world.
 - Allow user to choose a randomly generated range of opponents from 1 to 5 from the selected world.
 - Avatars dodge mudballs after throwing mudball.
 - Display a title indicating the world where the battle is centered, which is any except earth